 Wellcome said he doesn't plan on ever having a smartphone, but uses a desktop computer to read newspapers from Maine, check email, and keep track of his finances.
-His other hobbies include reading the local newspaper and crossword puzzles.

 And Edith Durham, activities director at Sweetwood, said Wellcome has become famous for his reciting limericks and poetry.

 Wellcome has many memories of his time in the Army, including time in Paris for four months and returning home to the United States by boat during a hurricane.